apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 - the number of test iterations
 - the number of parallel injection threads
 - the number of threads for the sender stage
+- the number of events between making a pause in the injection
+- the duration of the pause (can be 0)
 - etc…

 By default in this example the size of a message is 188 bytes.